← Back to 史記

 使 使

 A great search was conducted and guests were expelled, but Li Si presented a memorial persuading the king, and the order to expel guests was rescinded.
 Li Si therefore persuaded the King of Qin, requesting that they first take Han to intimidate the other states.
 The king then sent Li Si to Han.
 The King of Han was alarmed by this.
-He plotted with Han Fei to weaken Qin.
-The man from Daliang, Wei Liao, came and persuaded the King of Qin, saying, 'With Qin's strength, the feudal lords are like the rulers of commanderies and counties.
-Your minister only fears that the feudal lords will ally together and suddenly come out unexpectedly—this is how Zhi Bo, Fu Cha, and King Min perished.'
-I wish Your Majesty would not begrudge wealth and valuables, but bribe their powerful ministers to disrupt their plans.
-It would cost no more than three hundred thousand in gold, and then the feudal lords could be exhausted.'
+He conspired with Han Fei to weaken Qin.
+Wei Liao of Daliang came and persuaded the King of Qin, saying, “Given Qin’s strength, the feudal lords are no more than rulers of commanderies and counties.
+I only fear that they may join in alliance and suddenly unite against Qin, as Zhi Bo, Fucha, and King Min once did.
+I hope Your Majesty will not begrudge wealth and valuables, but will use them to bribe the feudal lords’ powerful ministers and disrupt their plans.
+It will cost no more than three hundred thousand in gold, and the feudal lords can all be exhausted.”
 The King of Qin followed his plan.
-He received Wei Liao with great ceremony, and his clothes, food, and drink were the same as Liao's.
-Liao said, 'The King of Qin as a person has a nose like a bee's sting, long eyes, determined like a bird's breast, a jackal's voice, little kindness but a tiger and wolf heart.
-When in straitened circumstances he easily puts himself below others; when he obtains his will, he also lightly eats people.'
-I wear commoner's clothes, yet when he sees me he always bows his body beneath mine.
-If the King of Qin truly obtains his will in the world, the world will all become his captives.'
-One cannot travel with him for long.'
+He received Wei Liao with the highest honors, matching Liao’s clothing, food, and drink to his own.
+Liao said, 'The King of Qin as a man has a prominent nose, long eyes, and a hawk-like chest, a jackal's voice, little kindness but a tiger-and-wolf heart.
+When in straitened circumstances he easily humbles himself before others; when he obtains his will, he also treats human lives lightly.
+I am a man in commoner's clothes, yet when he sees me he often humbles himself and places himself below me.
+If the King of Qin truly gets his way with the world, everyone under heaven will become his captive.
+One cannot associate with him for long.'
 So he fled.
 The King of Qin became aware and firmly detained him, appointing him Commandant of Qin, and eventually adopted his strategies.
 And Li Si took charge of affairs.

 5